noahehall/theBookOfNoah/linux/docker/docker.md

     - copies of all the file changes
     - metadata
       - layer ID
+        - the top layer ID === image ID the container was created from
       - parent layer ID
       - the execution context of the container that the layer was created from